-The AD7452 is a 12-bit, low power, single-supply, successive approximation analog-to-digital converter (ADC).
-It can operate with a 5 V or 3 V power supply, and is capable of throughput rates up to 555 kSPS when supplied with a 10 MHz SCLK.
-It requires an external reference to be applied to the V{REF} pin, with the value of the reference chosen depending on the power supply and what suits the application.
+The AD7440/AD7450A are 10-bit and 12-bit fast, low power, single-supply, successive approximation analog-to-digital converters (ADCs).
+They can operate with a 5 V or 3 V power supply and are capable of throughput rates up to 1 MSPS when supplied with an 18 MHz SCLK.
+They require an external reference to be applied to the V{REF} pin, with the value of the reference chosen depending on the power supply and what suits the application.

-When operated with a 5 V supply, the maximum reference that can be applied is 3.5 V. When operated with a 3 V supply, the maximum reference that can be applied is 2.2 V (see the Reference section).
+When they are operated with a 5 V supply, the maximum reference that can be applied is 3.5 V. When they are operated with a 3 V supply, the maximum reference that can be applied is 2.2 V (see the Reference section).

-The AD7452 has an on-chip differential track-and-hold amplifier, a successive approximation (SAR) ADC, and a serial interface, housed in an 8-lead SOT-23 package.
+The AD7440/AD7450A have an on-chip differential track-and-hold amplifier, a successive approximation (SAR) ADC, and a serial interface housed in either an 8-lead SOT-23 or an MSOP package.
 The serial clock input accesses data from the part and provides the clock source for the successive approximation ADC.
-The AD7452 features a power-down option for reduced power consumption between conversions.
+The AD7440/AD7450A feature a power-down option for reduced power consumption between conversions.
 The power-down feature is implemented across the standard serial interface as described in the Modes of Operation section.